syncfusion-content/maui-docs/MAUI/Accordion/appearance.md

 # Appearance in Maui Accordion (SfAccordion)

-The .NET MAUI SfAccordion comes with built-in support for customizing the appearance of the header.
+The [.NET MAUI Accordion](https://www.syncfusion.com/maui-controls/maui-accordion) comes with built-in support for customizing the appearance of the header.

 ## Header icon position